 - Start and finish: Hanau Pond

 - Elevation change: abotu 400m (positiv and negativ)

 - Duration: the walking time is about 4h-4h30 but to this must be added the time to see the castles, so it would be better to count 6h

 - Difficulty: Easy-Moderate

 Map of the Falkenstein – Waldeck hike

 As usual we have prepared a small map of the itinerary we have followed.
-You can also download the GPX directly by clicking on the small cloud at the top of the map (or choose another format)
+You can also download the GPX directly by clicking on the button below (simply create a free account on AllTrails)

 Electric bike ride to Altschlossfelsen